-For cases where study drug is permanently discontinued and participants are referred for ART, the decision whether participants should be continued on life-long ART or undergo a carefully-monitored treatment interruption at some future time point is a complex and nuanced clinical decision beyond the scope of clinical trial management.
+For cases where study drug is permanently discontinued and participants are referred for ART, the decision whether participants should be continued on life-long ART or undergo an analytic treatment interruption (ATI) at some future time point is a complex and nuanced clinical decision beyond the scope of clinical trial management, and ideally should be done in the context of a clinical trial or with expert guidance/oversight.
 The HPTN 083 or 084 leadership teams will be happy to help local investigators with these decisions.
+Please contact 083 or 084 team leadership for additional opportunities for such participants, including additional clinical trial/research opportunities..